Cost of Living Comparison Between Banff and Toronto Cost of Living Comparison Between Banff and Toronto

 Banff vs Toronto: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Banff and Toronto?
+What is the total cost difference between living in Banff and in Toronto?

 Which city has better-paying jobs?

-On paper, Toronto earns 27% less.
+On paper, salaries run 27% lower in Toronto.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Banff and Toronto?
+How do apartment prices compare in Banff and in Toronto?

 What is the difference in childcare costs between Banff and Toronto?